labsyspharm/Chen-Santagata-Kidney-2026/README.md

 ### Hardware requirements

-CyCIF image processing and analysis requires a computer with at least 200 GB of RAM and 1 TB of free disk space.
+Orion image processing and analysis requires a computer with at least 200 GB of RAM and 1 TB of free disk space.
 A high-performance computing cluster is recommended.
 All other analyses can be performed on a standard desktop or laptop computer with at least 32 GB of RAM.

 ### Software requirements

 #### OS requirements

-CyCIF image processing was performed on a Linux system running RedHat Enterprise Linux 9.
+Orion image processing was performed on a Linux system running RedHat Enterprise Linux 9.
 All other analyses are compatible with Windows, macOS, and Linux operating systems.

 #### Software packages